pipekit/talk-demos/argocon-demos/2021-processing-petabytes-with-dask/README.md

     - Returns that city's name
 * Counts the observations where each city had the fastest windspeed
 * Reports the city which is most often the windiest

+---

+## About Pipekit

+[Pipekit](pipekit.io) allows you to manage your workflows at scale.
+The control plane configures Argo Workflows for you in your infrastructure, enabling you to optimize multi-cluster workloads while reducing your cloud spend.
+The team at Pipekit is also happy to support you through your Argo Workflows journey via commercial support.